 2. Flexibility in Fiat Conversions

 Conversions between cryptocurrency and fiat normally require a centralized exchange.
 People who are new to trading crypto can conveniently use such exchanges to convert fiat to crypto and vice versa.
-This cannot be easily done in DeFi.
+This cannot be easily done on DeFi.
 Therefore, in this aspect, CeFi trumps DeFi with the seamless experience.

-3. Cross-chain Services
+3. Cross-Chain Services

 Centralized finance systems support the trading of different coins that are issued on independent blockchain platforms.
 However, DeFi systems are more restrictive and do not support such tokens due to the elaborate and cumbersome process of performing cross-chain swaps.
 This is a significant advantage of CeFi as most of the high market-cap coins are traded on independent blockchains.